New group urges Nebraskans to 'decline to sign' petition seeking to overturn scholarship act

 "This is about giving families a choice and kids a chance, not about taking anything away from our public schools," Brewer said.

-Clarice Jackson, executive director of Voice Advocacy Center in Omaha; Dr. Britt Thedinger of Omaha; Kim Schroll, executive vice president of NebraskaLand Bank in North Platte; and John Dinkel, a business owner in North Platte, also joined Keep Kids First.
+Clarice Jackson, executive director of Voice Advocacy Center in Omaha; Dr. Britt Thedinger of Omaha; Kim Schroll, executive vice president of NebraskaLand Bank in North Platte; and John Dinkel, a business owner in Norfolk, also joined Keep Kids First.

 "This year, Nebraska has taken a big step forward in giving parents and kids, especially those from lower-income families, a choice in education in our state," Dinkel said in a statement.
 "It's critical that we protect this progress so that we can help more kids and families achieve their dreams."